sreuland/ifttt_demo/README.md

+### Soroban for IFTTT

-Welcome to Soroban for IFTTT, an example template demonstrating Soroban smart contracts as IFTTT triggers and actions.
+An example template project of IFTTT API, demonstrating Soroban smart contracts integrated as IFTTT triggers and actions.

 If you're reading this document on platform.ifttt.com, go ahead and click the _Remix to Edit_ button in the upper right hand corner.